Skip to content

 • It doesn’t dedupe content.
 If the client sends two requests with different keys and identical bodies, both create resources.
 Idempotency keys are per-request-attempt identifiers, not content hashes.
 (Use a content hash + lookup if you want content dedupe — but it’s a different feature.)

 • It doesn’t span the request boundary forever.
-The retention window is configurable; after it expires, a replayed request runs again.
-Set the window to whatever is realistic for your client retry strategy — 24 h is the default; 7 days is reasonable for batch / async flows.
+After DefaultTtl expires, a replayed request runs again.
+Set the TTL to whatever is realistic for your client retry strategy — 24 h is the default; longer is reasonable for batch / async flows.

 • It doesn’t catch partial failures.
 If the handler runs, mutates state, then crashes before the response is captured, the cache won’t have an entry.
 The retry runs again.
 Combine idempotency with idempotent domain operations for true safety.